 The dioramas and their backgrounds, painted by Work Projects Administration (WPA) artists in the 1930s, are registered in historic landmarks lists and are consequently protected by law.
 Therefore, the beloved dioramas will remain, but we update them constantly with new specimens and labels that incorporate the latest scientific research.
 The dioramas are a vital part of the Museum's history and education mission.
 With an on-staff muralist and taxidermist, the Natural History Museum has the only active, ongoing diorama program in the country.

-The physical transformation of our Exposition Park facility will not affect the Page Museum, but the philosophical transformation will certainly have an impact.
+The physical transformation of our Exposition Park facility will not affect the Page Museum, but the philosophical transformation certainly has an impact.
 We have expanded our family and adult programming at the Page Museum and its grounds.
 We have also worked to heighten the profile of the relevant scientific work engaging Page researchers.

 Most recently, Page scientists have been focused on the astonishing new discoveries at the tar pits, revealed when the Los Angeles County Museum of Art excavated its new underground parking structure.
 These discoveries double the size of the Museum's Pleistocene Era collection, including a rare mammoth, one of the largest ever found.
 We are making strides to communicate the connections, programmatic and scientific, between the Page Museum at the La Brea Tar Pits and the Natural History Museum in Exposition Park.